After School Studio (Tuesdays)

 Other class activities may include visits from guest artists, storytelling, gallery tours, games, movement, and conversational and written reflections to help build an appreciation for art and the role of art(ists) in our community.
 We take a break once a day to snack and socialize.

-PLEASE NOTE: Tuition fees are a flat rate regardless of participant arrival/departure.
-Visit Learn More- Program Info for more program details, COVID-19 protocols, tuition assistance, and payment and cancellation policy.
+PLEASE NOTE: The tuition is a flat fee regardless of participant arrival/departure.
+Visit Learn More- Program Info for more details, COVID-19 protocols, tuition assistance, and payment and cancellation policy.

 Joseph (Joey) Rose Avalos-Pangilinan is a Mexican American artist and educator currently living in the San Francisco Bay Area.
 Pulling inspiration from queer navigation, transformation, and community as a collective, his work aims to immortalize personal narrative and familial histories.
 Joey’s work promotes space as a form of catharsis, in hopes of healing those who connect with his subjects by unpacking broader conversations on themes such as trauma, familial/cultural connection and vulnerability.
 In 2021, Joey graduated from San Francisco State Univeristy with a BA in Studio Art and a Minor in Education, and received the 2021 Martin Wong Scholarship for Painting/Drawing.
 This past year, Joey has been an artist in residence at local elementary schools throughout the Bay Area, supplying colorful & vibrant pedagogy that supports the development of our young, future artists.
 Joey teaches onsite and offsite at the Junior Center for Art & Science and Kala Art Institute. www.instagram.com/joeyroseart